blacksenator/fritzsoap/README.md

 ### Completion

-Round about 15% of the actions are reviewed and coding is ready to use.
+Round about 20% of the actions are reviewed and coding is ready to use.
 If so, you will find in the class header comment either a disclaimer:
 `THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` or even nothing like this.
 In all other cases you will find a disclaimer:
-`THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic and no single function is reviewed.
+`THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic and no single function is reviewed yet.

-If no coding has been reviewed for your desired action in this class - which is probably the case - the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
+If no coding has been reviewed for your desired action the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
 In about half of the cases (if there are no input parameters), it is sufficient to adapt the message for a possible error, since the actions mainly provide arrays with return values that can be further processed by the calling program.

 You will see if a function coding has been checked, when you look at the comments.
 In all other cases untouched functions are looking like the following example of an unreviewed function (from `x_homeauto.php`):